 Figure 7.
-Instance interface in social social social social and the social soci tioning (Phillips & LeDoux, 1992).
+Instance interaction a detail of the second and the seco tone-shock pairings in a distinct environment, it may subsequently show 'fearful' reactions to the tone (discrete CS conditioning) and also the environment (contextual conditioning).
+Indeed, hippocampal lesions often interfere with contextual conditioning (Phillips & LeDoux, 1992).
 However, animals may use contextual information in a variety of ways and many of these studies do not illuminate the exact contribution made by the hippocampus; an excellent review is provided by Holland & Bouton (1999).